Stop Forcing Stillness: 5 Short Active Relaxation Techniques for Restless Minds

 Last Words: Your Body, Your Rules

-Relaxation isn’t a one-size-fits-all pose.
+active relaxation techniques isn’t a one-size-fits-all pose.
 High-energy brains need movement-based strategies.
 From Somatic Shaking to Wall Pushes, these exercises let your nervous system discharge stress naturally.
 Try the 2-minute Somatic Shake today and notice the difference.
 When your physiological sigh arrives, you’ve achieved true calm.